berkeley-stat243/stat243-fall-2022/syllabus.md

 ### What the course is not

-While the course is taught using R and you will learn a lot about using R at an advanced level, the focus of the course is computing for statistics and data science more generally.
+While the course is taught using R and you will learn a lot about using R at an advanced level, this is not a course about learning R.
+Rather the focus of the course is computing for statistics and data science more generally, using R to illustrate the concepts.
 Also, this is not a course that will cover specific statistical/machine learning/data analysis methods.

 ### Prerequisites